babaissarkar/ssplot/README.md

 6. Run using `./ssplot` from your terminal/command line (For linux).
 7. Alternatively, for other OSes, see the next section.

+# Short installation for Ubuntu
+1. Install the dependencies. `sudo apt install openjdk-14-jre libcommons-math3-java1`
+2. Download the deb file from the packages section and install it `sudo dpkg -i ssplot-1.4.1.deb`

 # Other OSes.
 Steps are same, except that,